rrafal/django-navigation/README.md

 Example
 --------

-Bello is a sample template that you can use to display flatpages.
+Bellow is a sample template that you can use to display flatpages.

     {% load navigation_tags %}
     <html>